marcoregueira/GenFu/README.md

 GenFu
 ===========
-If you're looking for GenFu, please check to the official repo... http://genfu.io/
+If you're looking for GenFu, please check the official repo... http://genfu.io/